PyOTP - The Python One-Time Password Library

 • Throttle (rate limit) brute-force attacks against your application’s login functionality (see RFC 4226, section 7.3)

-• When implementing a “greenfield” application, consider supporting FIDO U2F/WebAuthn in addition to HOTP/TOTP.
+• When implementing a “greenfield” application, consider supporting FIDO U2F/WebAuthn in addition to or instead of HOTP/TOTP.
 U2F uses asymmetric cryptography to avoid using a shared secret design, which strengthens your MFA solution against server-side attacks.
 Hardware U2F also sequesters the client secret in a dedicated single-purpose device, which strengthens your clients against client-side attacks.
 And by automating scoping of credentials to relying party IDs (application origin/domain names), U2F adds protection against phishing attacks.
 One implementation of FIDO U2F/WebAuthn is PyOTP’s sister project, PyWARP.

 We also recommend that implementers read the OWASP Authentication Cheat Sheet and NIST SP 800-63-3: Digital Authentication Guideline for a high level overview of authentication best practices.

-Quick overview of using One Time Passwords on your phone#
+Quick overview of using One Time Passwords on your phone

 • OTPs involve a shared secret, stored both on the phone and the server